 The Company records all derivatives on the consolidated balance sheets at fair value.
 The accounting for changes in the fair value of derivatives depends on the intended use of the derivative, whether the Company has elected to designate a derivative in a hedging relationship and apply hedge accounting, and whether the hedging relationship has satisfied the criteria necessary to apply hedge accounting.
-A qualitative assessment of hedge effectiveness is performed on a quarterly basis, unless facts and circumstances indicate the hedge may no longer be highly effective.
-The changes in fair value for all trades that are not designated for hedge accounting are recognized in current period earnings.
+A qualitative assessment of hedge effectiveness is performed on a quarterly basis, unless facts and circumstances indicate the hedge may no longer be highly effective, in which case the Company would test for effectiveness on a more frequent basis.
+The changes in fair value for all trades that are not designated for hedge accounting are recognized in current period income.
 The Company does not offset fair value amounts recognized for derivative instruments in its consolidated balance sheets for presentation purposes.